 “And you, General von Vorkel.
 I will collect your report in the morning, as well.
-Start with why you left your garrison, and include everything up to now.”
+Start with why you left your garrison and include everything up to now.”
 He smiled slightly as he continued “And don’t leave anything out.
 I dislike being lied to, and that includes having information withheld.
-I want to know the thought process that led one of my senior officers to abandon their assigned post, and show up a good eight-days march away at a battle they weren’t responsible for.”
+I want to know the thought process that led one of my senior officers to abandon their assigned post and show up a good six-days march away at a battle they weren’t responsible for.”

 Grundoon smiled every bit as slightly when he replied, “Five days, your majesty.
 It only took us five days to get here.”

 The Herzgraf looked at Grundoon, studying his face with those sharp inscrutable eyes.
 After a several silent moments the Herzgraf saluted Grundoon and his men, turned, and strode back to his dragon.
 Other officers from the arriving army units had gathered and carried out the paladin’s orders as he barked them out.

 Grundoon and his men returned their attention to the pyres.
 Quietly, they began another hymn.
 Nobody was sure who had started it, and the gathered soldiers sang respectfully, and with great reverence.
 After the song ended, Major Grokwan cleared his throat, and said a prayer for those who had died defending Slothjemia.
 The men then went and got a ration of ale from the kegs captured from the enemy and took to drinking.
 Grokwan and Grundoon returned to their respective tents to write out their reports.